-10. Resale of Items to Pupils
+Resale of items to students

 We are able to take advantage of certain regulations that enable us to reclaim the VAT on education items which we then sell on to the students at the net cost.
 These schemes include the Musical Instrument Purchase Scheme and Sixth Form Devices Scheme.